-- Influencers: those who have a political, business or altruistic interest in the service and the part that it plays in broader government, business and social scenarios. - Supporting Assets: Those organisations/bodies and facilities that are necessary to provide a technical underpinning for this and other services. - Contributors Internal Customers: Those who work with the franchise to develop and maintain the service.
+- Influencers: those who have a political, business or altruistic interest in the service and the part that it plays in broader government, business and social scenarios. - Internal Customers: Those who work with the franchise to develop and maintain the service.